 Acclimatization of thermoregulation refers to reversible physiological or behavioural changes that occur within the lifetime of an organism to allow the individual to cope with longer-term temperature variation over days or weeks.
 This allows maintained performance over a range of environmental conditions, such as between seasons and across the species' distribution range among populations (Fig 3).
 There is evidence that THs play a role in seasonal acclimatization: For example, in wild migratory birds such as white-crowned sparrows (Zonotrichia leucophrys) and red knots (Calidris canutus canutus), annual cycles of THs are correlated with seasonal changes in BMR, suggesting that seasonal changes in TH could be involved in adjusting energy expenditure to environmental conditions (Jenni-Eiermann et al., 2002).
-In resident birds, passerines showed enhanced thermogenic capacity via seasonal increases of muscle tissue used for thermogenesis (several muscle types, Hohtola, 2002; Milbergue et al., 2018) and growth of metabolically active organs such as the liver and heart (reviewed by Swanson and Vezina, 2015).
+In resident birds, passerines showed enhanced thermogenic capacities via seasonal increases of muscle tissue used for thermogenesis (mainly the pectoral muscle in flying birds, also leg muscles in Galliformes and Anseriformes, reviewed by Hohtola, 2002) and growth of metabolically active organs such as the liver and heart (reviewed by Swanson and Vezina, 2015).
 These changes were coupled to increased activity of respiratory enzymes and higher levels of T3 (Burger and Denver, 2002; Liknes and Swanson, 2011a; Liknes and Swanson, 2011b; Silverin et al., 1989; Smit and McKechnie, 2010; Zheng et al., 2014a; Zheng et al., 2014b), supporting the role of THs in seasonal acclimatization.